 (b) Cancellation or Disposal of Class B Membership Interest.

-(A) In the event that G-Past LLC or its assignee delivers a Put Notice to Enron Communications in accordance with the provisions of Section 2 of the Put Option Agreement, the Class B Membership Interest, shall be canceled in accordance with Section 5.02 on the Final Distribution Date.
+(A) In the event that G-Past LLC or its assignee delivers a Put Notice with respect to the Interest Payment Date (as defined in the Facility Agreement) falling on June 30, 2001 to Enron Communications in accordance with the provisions of Section 2 of the Put Option Agreement, the Class B Membership Interest, shall be canceled in accordance with Section 5.02 on the Final Distribution Date.

-(B) In the event that G-Past LLC does not deliver a Put Notice to Enron Communications with in accordance with the provisions of Section 2 of the Put Option Agreement, the Trust’s Class B Membership Interest will be auctioned in accordance with the following procedure:
+(B) In the event that G-Past LLC does not deliver a Put Notice with respect to the Interest Payment Date (as defined in the Facility Agreement) falling on June 30, 2001 to Enron Communications with in accordance with the provisions of Section 2 of the Put Option Agreement, the Trust’s Class B Membership Interest will be auctioned in accordance with the following procedure:

 (i) Auction.
-The Trust shall Dispose of its entire Class B Membership Interest pursuant to this Section 3.03(b) by giving notice (the “Auction Notice”) on to the Company, the Independent Auctioneer (who will solicit bids), all other Members and, subject to compliance with applicable securities laws, any other Persons from which it desires to solicit offers.
+The Trust shall Dispose of its entire Class B Membership Interest pursuant to this Section 3.03(b) by giving notice (the “Auction Notice”) on [ ] May 10, 2001 to the Company, the Independent Auctioneer (who will solicit bids), all other Members and, subject to compliance with applicable securities laws, any other Persons from which it desires to solicit offers.
 The Class A Member shall make all reasonable efforts necessary to ensure a fair auction.
 The Auction Notice shall state the time and date (the “Auction Date”) on which any Person, including Members, must submit a sealed binding offer in writing to the Independent Auctioneer for all of the Trust’s Class B Membership Interest in order to participate in the auction.
 The offer must (i) be unconditional except for completion of requirements applicable to all Dispositions and admissions, as stated in Section 3.03(d), and (ii) contain the offeror’s agreement to use all reasonable efforts to satisfy the requirements stated in Section 3.03(d).
 The Auction Date shall be 5:00 p.m.
-Central Time on .
+Central Time on [ ] May 31, 2001.
 The price to be paid for such Class B Membership Interest must be payable entirely in cash.
 On the Auction Date, the Independent Auctioneer shall determine the Person (excluding Persons other than Enron Communications and its Affiliates that cannot make the representations in Sections 3.03(b)(iv) and 3.03(d)(i)(B(V)) that offered the highest price (the “Winning Bidder”) and the Trust’s Class B Membership Interest shall be sold to the Winning Bidder; provided, however, that such Membership Interest may be sold pursuant to this Section 3.03(b) only if at least two offers from Persons which are not Affiliates of Enron Communications are received, one of which two offers may be from a Person which is an Affiliate of the Independent Auctioneer, and if Enron Communications or an Affiliate of Enron Communications are the Winning Bidder, an opinion from the Independent Appraiser must be delivered to the Independent Auctioneer prior to the closing of such sale to the effect that the consideration offered by the Winning Bidder is fair, from a financial perspective, for such Membership Interest.